Peggy Holmes

 Peggy Holmes is an American choreographer, dancer, screenwriter, and film director.
-Her full-length directorial debut was on 2008's The Little Mermaid: Ariel's Beginning, although she had previously directed a segment of the anthology film Mickey's Twice Upon a Christmas.
+Her full-length directorial debut was on 2008's The Little Mermaid: Ariel's Beginning.
 She later directed Secret of the Wings (2012) and The Pirate Fairy (2014) from the Tinker Bell film series.
-She uses her choreography skills to bringing life to characters; animated in otherwise.
+She uses her choreography skills to bringing life to characters; animated and otherwise.
 Her choreography credits includes: The Country Bears, The Old Broads, I Love Trouble, Hocus Pocus, Newsies, and The Fabulous Baker Boys.
 Peggy's choreography was also used though television shows, specifically; for the Pilot Episode of Fame L.A.
 She appeared in the TV show Hocus Pocus 25th Anniversary Halloween Bash.
 On January 14, 2020, Peggy Holmes was hired to direct the animated film Luck.